daaalrijjal/SecureTwin-Cybersecurity-Digital-Twin-Platform/README.md

 # SecureTwin - Cybersecurity Digital Twin Platform
-## Project Overview

-SecureTwin is a **Cybersecurity Digital Twin Application** designed to simulate real-world cyberattacks in a virtual environment.
-It enables organizations to test their defenses, improve threat detection, and ensure compliance with cybersecurity standards like **GDPR** and **ISO 27001**.
+SecureTwin is a Cybersecurity Digital Twin platform that allows organizations to simulate real-world cyberattacks in a risk-free virtual environment.
+It empowers security teams to test and optimize their defenses using real-time attack simulations, AI-powered threat detection, dynamic response strategies, and compliance monitoring.
+Designed with scalability and modularity in mind, SecureTwin supports role-based access control, instant alerting, and visual dashboards—offering a proactive approach to modern cybersecurity challenges.

-## Key Objectives

-- Simulate 5+ predefined attack types (e.g., DDoS, phishing)
-- Monitor system resilience in real-time
-- Generate instant alerts on threat detection
-- Support role-based access control (RBAC)
-- Track security compliance

 ## 📄 Final Report